ftlabs/fruitmachine/docs/rendering.md

 #### Re-rendering

 Often data changes and you need to re-render your modules.
 Render replaces the root element with a new one, which means you can easily keep Views up to date.
+This will remove any child module elements and immediately re-mount them.

 ```js
 var model = new fruitmachine.Model({ name: 'Wilson' });